A better way to add multiple strokes around text in Photoshop

 Written by Steve Patterson.

-In a previous tutorial, we learned how to add multiple strokes around text using Photoshop’s layer effects.
-And we used them to create these rainbow color strokes.
+In a previous tutorial, I showed you how to add multiple strokes around text using Photoshop’s layer effects.
+We used them to create these rainbow color strokes.

 Multiple strokes around text using layer effects in Photoshop